niki-mardari/G-Cacher/README.md

 * **NMEA / Logging** — supports viewing GNSS data and saving records to SD card.
 * **Saved Location** — records a location and sends it to the backend as a saved asset.
 * **System Status** — shows device, sensor, SD card, and telemetry status.

 ---

-## GNSS Data

-G-Cacher receives satellite positioning data through the LC29H GNSS module.
-The receiver can work with constellations such as GPS, GLONASS, Galileo, BeiDou, and QZSS, depending on configuration and signal availability.

-The firmware parses useful values from the receiver, including:

-* Latitude
-* Longitude
-* Altitude
-* Speed
-* Date and time
-* Satellite count
-* HDOP
-* Fix quality
-* Signal quality

-Detailed GNSS and NMEA explanations are documented in the project wiki and supporting documentation.

----

-## Signal Quality and Sensor Expansion

-G-Cacher converts GNSS reception data into simple signal-quality states so the user can quickly understand whether the current reading is reliable.

-The ESP32-S3 board also includes onboard sensors such as an IMU and BMP280 pressure sensor.
-These sensors can support future sensor-fusion work, where GNSS, motion, pressure, and altitude readings are combined to improve device awareness.

-The project also explores Galileo OSNMA where supported.
-OSNMA can help authenticate Galileo navigation messages and improve resistance to some spoofing scenarios.
-It does not prevent RF jamming and should be treated as an additional signal-integrity feature rather than a complete security solution.

----